maxlebedev/maleficer/README.md

     - use that M icon
     - other menus probably want backgrounds.
         * side panels might too
+    - rework blit_image
 # BUGS
     - Found a wall I was able to walk through in the caves.
+    - MenuSelection maybe wants to be reset when moving thru menus